SunilduthBaichoo/sql_challenge/README.md

 # Data Analysis

-The .sql file for all the following queries are found from
+The .sql file for all the following queries can be accessed from [here](https://github.com/SunilduthBaichoo/sql_challenge/blob/main/data_analysis.sql)

 1. List the employee number, last name, first name, sex, and salary of each employee.